 So give nothing to children but "trade" generously with their

 On Sibuan Island is a small village of about 10 families sea gypsies who live beside beautiful beaches of white coral soft sand.

-There are no hotels accommodation and all tourists come here on day trips .
+There is no hotels accommodation on such a small island and all tourists come here on day trips .

-This beautiful island in the Celebes sea is only 30 minutes by boat from Semporna.
+This beautiful island in the Celebes sea is only 30 minutes by boat from Semporna Town of Sabah.

 Sibuan is one of the smallest islands in the whole bay.